-- The behaviour has stopped, there have been no repeat offences, convictions, disturbances or complaints; - The person convicted has participated in a rehabilitation or treatment programme for drug/alcohol/mental health; - Regular and meaningful engagement with support services to change behaviour in a positive way.
+- The behaviour has stopped, there have been no repeat offences, convictions, disturbances or complaints. - The person convicted has participated in a rehabilitation or treatment programme for drug/alcohol/mental health. - Regular and meaningful engagement with support services to change behaviour in a positive way.

-The Association will consider the impact an eviction action may have on preventing positive change and the potential for re-offending in such cases where an offender has demonstrated positive change, and will take all of the foregoing in to account in deciding whether or not to proceed with seeking an eviction
+The Association will consider the impact an eviction action may have on preventing positive change.
+It will also take into consideration the potential for re-offending in such cases where an offender has demonstrated positive change, and will take all of the foregoing together with the seriousness of the offence, into account in deciding whether or not to proceed with seeking an eviction

-7. LEGAL ACTION PROCESS
+8. LEGAL ACTION PROCESS

-7.1 Once the Association has decided to recover possession of a tenancy under the streamlined eviction process, a Notice will be served on the tenant(s) that explains that we will raise proceedings for possession and sets out the grounds for doing so.
+8.1 Once the Association has decided to recover possession of a tenancy under the streamlined eviction process, a Notice will be served on the tenant(s) that explains that we will raise proceedings for possession and sets out the grounds for doing so.

-We will confirm the following:-
+We will confirm the following: -

-- The action to be taken and what will happen; - The timescale for the action; - Why the action has been taken; - Who the tenant can contact for advice and assistance - 7.2 The Housing Officer dealing with the tenant has the authority to raise a Notice of Proceedings for Recovery of Possession. - 7.3 The Senior Housing Officer is ultimately responsible for all legal action and all cases must be approved by him/her before proceeding to the court stage of legal action. - 7.4 The Housing Manager has delegated authority to authorise enforcement of a Decree of Eviction. - 7.5 The streamlined eviction process removes the ability of the court to consider whether it is reasonable to grant an eviction order.
-The court must grant the order where is it satisfied that: - There is a ground for recovery of possession set out in paragraph 2 of schedule 2 to the 2001 Act:
+- The action to be taken and what will happen. - The timescale for the action. - Why the action has been taken. - Who the tenant can contact for advice and assistance - 8.2 The Housing Officer dealing with the tenant has the authority to raise a Notice of Proceedings for Recovery of Possession. - 8.3 The Senior Housing Officer is ultimately responsible for all legal action and all cases must be approved by them before proceeding to the court stage of legal action. - 8.4 The Director of Housing has delegated authority to authorise enforcement of a Decree of Eviction. - 8.5 The streamlined eviction process removes the ability of the court to consider whether it is reasonable to grant an eviction order.
+The court must grant the order where it is satisfied that:

+There is a ground for recovery of possession set out in paragraph 2 of schedule 2 to the 2001 Act: